zmarzmar/Media-pipe/CONTRIBUTING.md

 ### 6. Pull Request Guidelines

-**Your PR should include:**
+Your PR should include:

-- ✅ Clear description of what changed
+- Clear description of what changed
-- ✅ Why the change was needed
+- Why the change was needed
-- ✅ How to test the change
+- How to test the change
-- ✅ Screenshots/videos (if UI changes)
+- Screenshots/videos (if UI changes)
-- ✅ Updated documentation (if needed)
+- Updated documentation (if needed)
-- ✅ No breaking changes (or clearly noted)
+- No breaking changes (or clearly noted)

-**PR Description Template:**
+PR Description Template:
 ```markdown
 ## Description
 Brief description of changes